-With no regard to any sort of clock, the inning is two sides of the same coin, a top-and-bottom sports unit not found anywhere else (except cricket?).
+With no regard to any sort of clock, the inning is two sides of one coin, a top-and-bottom sports unit not repeated anywhere else (except cricket?).
 It’s the only game unit I’m aware of that can be written in decimals—Felix Hernandez with a dominant showing over 7.2 innings pitched today.

 And in between innings, the ballpark fans get treated to something special—no cheerleaders, no half-time shows, but the simple pastime of watching the grounds crew re-water and rake the infield, the outfielders play long-toss and the new reliever come in and take his first few warm-up pitches.

 We baseball fans have the many nightmare innings we don’t want to remember, the top or bottom of the ninth in a spoiled near-win or walk-off loss in a pennant race.
 As a Cub fan, the memorable big innings in my own life line up in a long and mostly depressing row, like a stubborn set of bowling pins I can never knock out of my memory.